 The Asia Foundation’s Environment program implements a highly diverse and growing portfolio of projects which help Asian countries address critical national and regional environmental challenges.
-Our topic areas cover broad themes including natural resources management, disaster risk management, green growth and climate adaptation and mitigation, as well as concentrations in additional sub-thematic areas a transboundary cooperation on water, air pollution, and fisheries; renewable energy; and urban climate resilience.
+Our topic areas cover broad themes including natural resources management, disaster risk management, green growth, and climate adaptation and mitigation, as well as concentrations in additional sub-thematic areas transboundary cooperation on water, air pollution, and fisheries; renewable energy; and urban climate resilience.

 In addition to technical skills, essential qualifications include: excellent written and spoken English; strong communication skills; ability to independently with little or no supervision as well as work as part of a team; be results-oriented; and demonstrate cultural sensitivity.
-Experience and knowledge of the Asia-Pacific region is strongly preferred.
+Experience and knowledge of the Asia-Pacific region are strongly preferred.